Further vs Farther|Difference, Meaning & Examples

 Joaquin’s apartment is farther from campus than Dan’s apartment.

-More Further After further research, Conner found that exercise improves mental health.
+More Further After further research, Conner learned that cardinals mate for life.

 Additionally Further Kansas City has the world’s first women’s professional soccer stadium.
 Further, its NFL team won the Super Bowl.

-To advance Further The book will further awareness about cybersecurity.
+To advance Further This inspiring documentary will further your knowledge about rainforests.

-“Further” and “farther” can both be used as comparative adjectives that mean “greater in distance.”
+Further and farther are both correct word choices for distance.
+They can both be used as comparative adjectives that mean “greater in distance.”
 The distance can be literal or figurative.
 For example, the distance between Paris and London is literal.
 The distance between two people’s perspectives is figurative.

 Further or farther as adjectives for distance examples

-Millennium Park is farther from the stadium than the Field Museum. (literal)
+Millennium Park is farther from the stadium than the Field Museum. (literal distance)

-The 1996 Romeo and Juliet film is further from the original play than the 1968 film. (figurative)
+The 1996 Romeo and Juliet film is further from the original play than the 1968 film. (figurative distance)

-Painted lady butterflies migrate farther each year than monarch butterflies. (literal)
+Painted lady butterflies migrate farther each year than monarch butterflies. (literal distance)

-Claire and Arlo grew further apart after Claire graduated. (figurative)
+Claire and Arlo grew further apart after Claire graduated. (figurative distance)

 Note

-Although “further” and “farther” are both technically correct for distance, some style guides recommend “farther” for literal distances and “further” for figurative distances.
+Although farther and further are both technically correct for distance, some style guides recommend “farther” for literal distances and “further” for figurative distances.

 This distinction is more common in American English than British English.

-Rewards program members can receive further discounts if they join the mailing list.
+• Customers receive further discounts when they join the mailing list.

 • The biologist explained farther that chameleons have panoramic vision.